dawdleryang/SeSe-Net/README.md

-# sse_seg: semi-supervised segmentation by deep learning
+# SeSe_Net: semi-supervised segmentation by deep learning

-This repository is created to support our submission to ICLR "SeSe-Net: Semi-supervised Segmentation Deep Neural Networks"
+# by Zeng Zeng, Yang Xulei, Yu Qiyun, Yao Meng, Zhang Le,
+# Pattern Recognition Letter

 To repeat the results in the paper: